 Note: This post contains some salty language.
-Sensitive readers should go watch this video of a cheetah cub and a dog who are best friends instead.
+Sensitive readers should go watch this video of .
 Eager readers should skip right to the ranked list.
 Curious readers should just continue reading.

 Want to make your business name memorable?
 Make it a play on words.
 Puns are one option, and I’ll talk about those next time, but today I want to focus on idioms.

 An idiom is “an expression in the usage of a language that is peculiar to itself either grammatically … or in having a meaning that cannot be derived from the conjoined meanings of its elements,” according to Webster’s.